Djokovic monsters Federer to keep alive dream of eighth title

 Max Purcell and Luke Saville have become the first all-Australian pair to qualify for the men’s doubles final in 22 years.

-If they win on Sunday, they will be the first Australian pair to win the title in 23 years since Mark Woodfoorde and Todd Woodbridge triumphed back in 1997.
+If they win on Sunday, they will be the first Australian pair to win the title in 23 years since Mark Woodforde and Todd Woodbridge triumphed back in 1997.

 Tweet from @wwos